mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-3-setup-aws-services.md

 In this step we'll create the first one, the service account.

 !!! tip "Tenancy model"
-      As described in the [tenancy model](../../topics/architecture/tenancy.md#aws-tenancy), we advice to setup your MACH environment by creating **one service AWS account** containing shared resources and create an **AWS account per stack**.
+      As described in the [tenancy model](../../topics/architecture/tenancy.md#aws-tenancy), we advise to set up your MACH environment by creating **one service AWS account** containing shared resources and create an **AWS account per stack**.

       This way, all resources are strictly separated from eachother.

 ## Setup service account

-For this account we will create a;
+For this account we will create a

 1. **Terraform state backend** to store the infrastructure state
 2. **Artifact repository** to deploy all MACH components to